Anyway, it sounded great. AGI could solve death, bring wealth to all, and automate all of the stuff that we don't like to do.

 This can cause problems.

-But, to be clear, by "hacks" we don't mean breaking computer security with malicious intent.
-We mean the way that computer programmers say "I used a weird hack" — where it means a weird trick that solved a problem.
+But first, to be clear, by "hacks" we don't mean breaking computer security with malicious intent.
+Instead, we mean the way that computer programmers say "I used a weird hack" — where it means a weird trick that solved a problem.

 Likewise, AIs do not have malicious intent.
 They are just solving a problem no matter how.